BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^27]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
 So, you need to immediately divide them up, as planned.
 Don't Dela!

 [^28]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
 They'd need a second one to have your key, and even then they'd need a second key to access your funds.

+[^29]: **Why Dice, Coins, and Cards?** One of the potential adversaries for digital assets is "Systemic Key Compromise", where the methodology for creating a key was wrong.
+We don't want the key-generation process to be a SPOC, and since you used "Quick Create" for your recovery key, that means you should use a different methodology for creating the active key that you're going to use in Gordian Seed Tool.

+[^30]: **Do It Right!** Rolling dice, picking cards, and especially flipping coins can be tedious, but do it right!
+Actually engage in the activity until you have 128 bits of entropy.
+Do not just randomly hit buttons: that won't be random.
+If you're not going to correctly feed in the entropy from those dice, cards, or coins, you might as well just "Quick Create".

+[^31]: **Don't Delete!** Note that unlike with the recovery key, you're not deleting either this key or Gordian Seed Tool on this device.
+This is one of your two active keys; it's what you'll regularly use to spend funds on your account.

+[^32]: **More Optional.** This is more optional than the previous reslience options.
+In fact, it may even be a trade-off.
+As is, you've got your active Gordian Seed Tool seed in two places: on your iPhone and in iCloud.
+So why back it up further?
+Because Apple could disappear.
+Because you could lose access to your Apple account.
+Because you could forget PINs to old Apple computers when you try to load a new one.
+And, if you've already got a trio of MicroSDs from the previous resilience options, this is easy to do.
+Why not do it?
+Because you're putting enough data on the MicroSD cards that any two of them could be used to compromise your account, without additional passwords.
+So, if you think it's more likely that Apple or your Apple account disappear, do this!
+If you think it's more likely a pair of MicroSDs cards are compromised, don't.
+SmartCustody is all about analyzing which risks are most likely to affect *you*.

+[^33]: **No Printing.** Do *not* create SSKR shares for your active GST seed by printing them, or at the last, not on the same network you printed the previous ones.
+If that network is compromised, an attacker can now empty your Bitcoin account.

+[^34]: **Which Card is Which (II)?** All that matters it that you continue to track which cards will not have the Passport backup, because that's the one to store with the backup words.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.